-In terms of college education, Hope Mills is nearly on par with the US average for all cities of 21.84%: 19.82% of adults 25 and older in Hope Mills have a bachelor's degree or advanced degree.
+The percentage of adults in Hope Mills who are college-educated is close to the national average for all communities of 21.84%: 19.75% of the adults in Hope Mills have a bachelor's degree or advanced degree.

 Hope Mills is an extremely ethnically-diverse town.
 The people who call Hope Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hope Mills residents report their race to be White, followed by Black or African-American.
-Hope Mills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.18% of the town’s residents.
-Important ancestries of people in Hope Mills include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Hope Mills include English, Irish, Italian, and Scots-Irish.